Paolo-Maffei/xplproject/tieske.xPL_UPnP_gateway/trunk/UPnP-2-xPL_gateway/readme.txt

 -------------------------------------------------------------------------------
 Changelog;
+xx-dec-2011 version 0.2.3
-04-dec-2011 version 0.2.2
+   - Fix; requesting an id to be re-announced caused an exception 04-dec-2011 version 0.2.2
    - more fixes, illegal xPL characters now properly removed, xml payloads can now be transferred properly